trnila/golife/README.md

 # golife
 Simple parallel approach for Game Of Life in Golang.

-Each generation splits world to parts that are handled by lightweight goroutines concurently.
+Each generation splits world to parts that are handled by lightweight goroutines concurrently.
 Current state of world is read from read-only matrix and updated state is written to write-only matrix.
 Matrices are swapped before each generation.